FAIMS/burial-mounds-web/README.md

 ```yml
 exclude_from_lunr: 'true'
 ```

+## Adding Images for a Record Page
+It is possible to link images to a associated Record Page.

 ## Photo Gallery for Records
 The photo gallery is implementing using [slick](http://kenwheeler.github.io/slick/).
 There is two photo gallery in a record page, one is photo gallery used to display photos for that record and the second photo gallery is used as a navigation.
 The implmenetation is split into three parts: